Edmund Kurtz

-Edmund Kurtz (29 December 1908 – 19 August 2004) was a Russian-born Australian cellist and music editor.
+Edmund Kurtz (29 December 1908 – 19 August 2004) was a Russian-born cellist and music editor.
 He was renowned for his "impeccable technique", "innate musicality", and his "rich tone", with a "warm, sensuous quality that seldom loses its luster".
 In a career spanning 60 years, he performed internationally as a soloist and chamber musician.
 His edition of Bach's Suites for solo cello, drawn upon facsimiles of the manuscript of Anna Magdalena Bach and showing them opposite each page, is recognized as one of his greatest achievements, and was described as "the most important edition of the greatest music ever written for the instrument".

 Early life and education

 Edmund Kurtz was born to a musical family in Saint Petersburg on 29 December 1908.
 In 1917, the year of the Russian Revolution, his family moved to Germany.
 That same year, Kurtz, aged 9, began to learn the cello.
 When he was 13, he began studies with Julius Klengel.
 Klengel later wrote about his pupil: "In spite of his youth, Edmund Kurtz is already one of the most outstanding violoncellists of today ... rarely have I found a pupil who developed so rapidly".
 He also studied with Leó Weiner in 1924-1925.